Ennead-Architects-LLP/NYU-HQ/sender/README.md

 ### Usage

-1. **Double-click** `send_report.exe`
+1. **Double-click** `NYU_HQ.exe`
+2. The program runs silently in the background (no windows, no popups)
-2. Wait for it to complete (usually 5-10 seconds)
+3. Wait 5-10 seconds for it to complete
-3. Check the output for success/failure
-4. Press Enter to close the window

 **That's it!** The latest report will be automatically uploaded to the repository.

+**Note:** The exe runs completely silently.
+To verify it worked:
+- Check the repository's commit history on GitHub
+- Or run the Python script directly for debug output: `python sender/send_report.py`

 ### What It Does